kiranaw/Borneo/README.md

 `result_calibration_indah.csv`contains the Pareto Front solutions from the calibration against the data of Indah

-### Figures

-Contains sample figures used in the paper

 ### Scenario

 `scenario_burn_AF.csv` contains the simulation results of 100 replication of an Adult Female orangutan, with burnt proportion varying from 0 to 90%, for each month of the year